The 4 star Red Cow Moran Hotel Dublin

 SO WHAT'S NOT NEW?

-Well, we’ve still got the best location at the edge of the city where the M50 meets the N7 Naas Road.
+Well, we’ve still got the best location at the edge of the city where the M50 meets the N7 Naas Road in Clondalkin.
 You can still get to any part of the city or the country from here as well as Dublin City Centre, Dublin Airport and Heuston and Connolly train stations.

 We’ve still got that great atmosphere and the incredibly friendly staff.
 And we’ve still got those little quirks that made you love the Red Cow Moran Hotel in the first place.

 The new seven-story extension brings our number of guestrooms up to 275, including suites with sweeping views across Dublin, family suites, executive and deluxe rooms, all beautifully finished with elegant touches and subtle nods here and there to, well, to the cow.